 £10,000 liability owed for year ended 5 April 2023

 £5,000 1st payment on account for the year ended 5 April 2024 (which is 50% of the 2021 liability)

 The 2nd payment on account of £5,000 needs to be paid by 31 July 2024’

 Is your head spinning?

-Do you want to be like Mr Stripes and get someone to help you?
+Do you want to be like Mr. Stripes and have a Tax Accountant help you?

 A basic self-assessment tax return will cost you just £300 + VAT